 Parramatta District Court severity appeal

-O’Brien Solicitors successfully lodged a severity appeal at Parramatta District Court on C’s behalf.
+O’Brien Solicitors traffic defence lawyers successfully lodged a severity appeal at Parramatta District Court on C’s behalf.

 Submissions and evidence demonstrated that the original 30-month disqualification of licence was too harsh.
 In particular it placed at risk his livelihood and also threatened his working visa.
 The penalty subsequently reduced to a 12-month disqualification.